+(i) The IGO Work Track must publish its initial recommendations for public comment prior to delivering its draft final recommendations to the full RPM Working Group;

+(ii) The full RPM Working Group shall have a reasonable opportunity to provide targeted input on the IGO Work Track's initial recommendations prior to the opening of the public comment proceedings;

+(iii) The IGO Work Track must consider public comments received in developing its draft final recommendations and, to the extent that it does not accept specific policy proposals raised in a public comment, it shall reasonably document its rationale for such non-acceptance in its draft Final Report;

+(iv) The IGO Work Track shall consult with ICANN org and Contracted Parties to ensure that its draft final recommendations are technically feasible.

+(v) The IGO Work Track shall deliver its draft Final Report to the RPM Working Group, which must consider adoption of the draft final recommendations from the IGO Work Track as a matter of priority;

+Deleted: However, the GNSO Council specifically directs the IGO Work Track not to re-open or re-visit the policy proposals (including on Recommendation 5) that were discussed by the PDP Working Group; instead, t

+Commented [A3]: The GAC wishes to re-introduce this language, which was removed in the GNSO drafting processs.
+It is consistent with the broader process, given that the GAC has advised the ICANN Board to abstain from adopting recs 1-4 for the time being to allow the this new work to complete.
+It would seem premature to assume that resolving the dispute resolution issue (Rec.
+5) would not require at least some adjustment to recommendations 1-4.

+Deleted: all

+Commented [A4]: Drawing on the UDRP as a model, this would require a registrar locking a domain name during a proceeding, and possibly transferring it to a winning case party - it is not clear if this is necessary, and may raise unintended attention to a non-issue.

-- (i) The IGO Work Track must publish its initial recommendations for public comment prior to delivering its final recommendations to the full RPM Working Group; - (ii) The IGO Work Track must consider all public comments received in developing its final recommendations and, to the extent that it does not accept specific policy proposals raised in a public comment, it shall document its rationale for such non-acceptance in its Final Report: - (ii) The RPM Working Group must consider the final recommendations from the IGO Work Track as a matter of priority; - (iii) In considering the final recommendations, the RPM Working Group is expected generally to approve them unless a broad cross-section of the Working Group objects on the basis of information not previously raised to the IGO Work Track or in the public comments, and documents the rationale for such objection(s); - (iv) In the case of such broad, documented objection(s), the IGO Work Track shall specifically and expeditiously consider the objection(s) and either provide a detailed written explanation of how the concerns raised were addressed in its recommendations, or decide whether or not to amend its recommendations in light of the concerns raised (such amended recommendations to be referred to as Supplemental Recommendations); - (v) Where the IGO Work Track has provided the required explanation or Supplemental Recommendations (as applicable), the RPM Working Group shall approve the recommendations or Supplemental Recommendations, except that where the original recommendations are approved, the RPM Working Group may elect to include written statements from Working Group members for the attention of the GNSO Council; and
+(vi) In considering the draft final recommendations, the RPM Working Group is expected generally to approve them unless the Working Group unanimously objects (or at least, in line with the manner in which GAC Advice is constituted, in the absence of objection), which must be on the basis of information not previously raised to the IGO Work Track or in the public comments, and documents the rationale for such objection(s);

+(vii) In the case of such unanimous objection(s), the IGO Work Track shall specifically and expeditiously consider the objection(s) and either provide a detailed written explanation of how the concerns raised were addressed in its recommendations, or decide whether or not to amend its recommendations in light of the concerns raised (such amended recommendations to be referred to as Supplemental Recommendations);

+(viiii) Where the IGO Work Track has provided the required explanation or Supplemental Recommendations (as applicable), the RPM Working Group shall approve the recommendations or Supplemental Recommendations; and

-(vi) The RPM Working Group must submit its final recommendations on this topic to the GNSO Council no later than [three months] after the close of the IGO Work Track public comment period
+(ix) The RPM Working Group must submit its final recommendations on this topic to the GNSO Council no later than [three months] after the close of the IGO Work Track public comment period.